Staircase Rise and Run Calculator

 The total run becomes 16 × 0.25 = 4.0 m.
 The slope angle is based on arctan(2.8 ÷ 4.0), which is about 35.0 degrees.
 The stringer length is the square root of 2.8² + 4.0², which is about 4.883 m.
 The comfort value is 2 × 0.175 + 0.25 = 0.600 m.
 That is slightly below the classic 0.63 m benchmark but still within a range many people would consider reasonable, depending on the project and local standards.

-This example shows why the calculator is useful.
-If the stair feels too steep, you can increase the tread depth and recalculate.
-If the run becomes too long for the available room, you may need to revisit the target riser height, add a landing, or consider a different stair configuration.
-The tool makes those trade-offs visible quickly.
+This example shows the trade-off between compactness and comfort.
+If the stair feels too steep, increase the tread depth and recalculate.
+If the run becomes too long for the available space, revisit the target riser height, add a landing, or switch to a different stair arrangement.
+The calculator makes those decisions easier to compare before any lumber is cut.

-Building codes place boundaries on stair geometry to reduce the risk of trips and falls.
+Staircase rise and run sit inside a wider set of building requirements that are designed to reduce trips and falls.
 In many jurisdictions, residential stairs have a maximum riser somewhere around 180 to 200 mm and a minimum tread depth around 240 to 260 mm, though exact values vary.
 Public and commercial stairs often require gentler proportions.
 Headroom, handrails, landings, guard requirements, and width rules also matter.
 Because of that, a stair that looks acceptable from rise and run alone may still need revision before it is buildable.

-The table below summarizes common ranges often seen in residential work.
-These are not universal rules, but they provide a useful reference point when reviewing the calculator's output.
+The table below summarizes common ranges often seen in residential staircase work.
+These are reference points rather than universal rules, but they provide a useful guide when reviewing the calculator's output.

 Parameter Typical Code Range